 To maintain peak performance of the ceramic heating elements, the IQOS holder must be cleaned after about 20 uses (or each pack of HeatSticks).
 Because both parts of the device have lithium ion batteries, they will eventually lose capacity and have to be replaced.

 Altria is apparently selling a starter package that includes the IQOS device and 200 HeatSticks (10 packs of 20, like a carton of cigarettes) for between $80 and $100, although it’s very difficult to pin down the pricing, since they don’t advertise the price online.

-Refills are about the same price as cigarettes, which makes sense because the company has already agreed that HeatSticks fit the definition of cigarettes, and can be taxed the same way.
+Refills are about the same price as cigarettes, which makes sense because the company has already agreed that HeatSticks fit the legal definition of cigarettes, and can be taxed the same way.
 That means IQOS can’t compete with cigarettes on price—a huge disadvantage versus vaping products, which generally cost far less than cigarettes.

 With its tobacco-filled, cigarette-like refills, IQOS (and the whole HTP category) is clearly aimed at cigarette smokers.
 From the flavor to the price of the HeatSticks, the product is built for people accustomed to buying and smoking cigarettes.
 The IQOS experience is defined by the conventions of cigarette smoking:

 Unlike IQOS, vaping products are designed to separate users from the experience of smoking.
 E-cigarettes don’t taste anything like smoke—not even “tobacco”-flavored ones—and you can find e-liquid in just about any flavor imaginable.
 Vaping products are varied; there are big, powerful mods and tiny, low-powered pods.
 You can choose to vape huge sub ohm-powered clouds or you can stealth vape and produce no visible vapor at all.